 How does LVT work on a construction site?

 You can read how Aspect Homes—a small builder in Las Vegas is using LVT to secure their construction site.
 Basically, builders will simply hook up a mobile LVT surveillance unit to the back of their truck and take it to a job site.
-They’ll then set it up in 30 minutes or less and are able to see live and recorded surveillance, use thermal and movement sensors, and even utilize custom lights (like flashing blue lights or strobe lights) and audio warnings (either recorded or live) to stop theft.
+They’ll then set it up in minutes and are able to see live and recorded surveillance, use thermal and movement sensors, and even utilize custom lights (like flashing blue lights or strobe lights) and audio warnings (either recorded or live) to stop theft.
 This has reduced theft by nearly 100% at the job sites where it is deployed.